 If you are a highly goal-driven person, you may have observed this: you are always hard on yourself whenever you slip and fall short of your targets.
-You would be sad, overthink all your missteps; ask yourself why you hadn’t pushed harder; bemoan your mistakes; lament all the time you wasted in unnecessary activities, and just get angry with everything about your life.
+You would be sad, overthink all your missteps; ask yourself why you had not pushed harder; bemoan your mistakes; lament all the time you wasted on unnecessary activities, and just get angry with everything about your life.
 Your previous accomplishments make no sense at this point.

-During these moments, the risk of throwing away the baby with the bad water is high.
-And if you are not careful, you’ll waste more time in self-beating than in moving forward, thus creating a vicious circle.
+During these moments, the risk of throwing away the baby with bad water is high.
+And if you are not careful, you will waste more time in self-beating than in moving forward, thus creating a vicious circle.

 I am closer to my dreams today than I was yesterday

 I’m closer to my target this week than I was last week

 I am closer to my goals this month than I was last month

 I’m closer to fulfilling my vision this year than I was last year.

 With the above in mind, quitting is never an option.
 I’ll keep paddling this canoe until I reach the shore.
 After all, I am closer to the shore now than when I set out on this journey.

 You may not know it, but you are making progress.
 Just keep going, laying one brick on another, one stroke at a time.